Timhongphuc/Freeplay/README.md

 ## Features

 - Draw in different colors and thicknesses
-- Drop shapes (New features for size and color customization are coming soon!)
+- Drop shapes
 - Add text to the canvas with drag and drop
 - Clear whiteboard feature

+## Coming soon...

+- Features for size and color customization
+- Import/Export feature
-- (Import/Export, Drop Pictures and AI are coming soon!)
+- Drop Pictures onto the canvas
+- AI

 ## Screenshots